 Please make sure to test a few posts, and also pages to see if there is a problem with your files.
 If you’ve followed the above steps, you should get a fully functional website with the same content, but with a new domain name.
 Update your contact page, the “about page” and the others.

 8. Properly redirect the old domain name to the new one

 This is a critical step, if you do it wrong, you can lose all the old site SEO.
-So, make sure to use the exact domains and copy and paste them to avid mistakes.
-If you’re hosting on a shared hosting with Apache servers, you should have an hatches file.
+So, make sure to use the exact domains and copy and paste them to avoid mistakes.
+If you’re hosting on shared hosting with Apache servers, you should have htaccess file.

-What you need is just to copy and paste the following code to your hatches file, and of course change “newdomain” with your new domain name, and save the changes.
+What you need is just to copy and paste the following code into your hatches file, and of course change “newdomain” with your new domain name, and save the changes.